BenMerken/confluence-i18n-importer/README.md

 # confluence-i18n-importer

 ### Information
-CLI tool to parse a Confluence page with a table containing translations to JSON files that can be used with [i18next](https://www.i18next.com/).
+CLI tool to parse a Confluence page with a table containing translations JavaScript, TypeScript, or JSON files that can be used with
+[i18next](https://www.i18next.com/).

 A blog article explaining how and why we use this tool at AppFoundry can be found on [our blog](https://appfoundry.be/blog/automating-the-copy-experience-for-our-customers).